aiken-lang/aiken/CONTRIBUTING.md

    ***

-   > Tip: if you have nix installed, you can run `nix develop` to take advantage of the projects dev-shell flake.
+   > **Note** if you have nix installed, you can run `nix develop` to take advantage of the projects dev-shell flake.
 This will provide any needed tools and dependencies in a reproducible way.

    If everything runs fine without any errors you're good to go.
 If you do run into any errors please come chat with us on [Discord (#aiken)](https://discord.gg/Vc3x8N9nz2)